aftabalam12-design/gps-tracker/README.md

-# gps-tracker
+# location-share

-the apk app will get the current location of mobile and save in text file and send it to whatsapp number
+This Android app captures your device's location every minute and sends it to a specified WhatsApp number using Twilio.

+## Setup

+1. Clone the repo.
+2. In the project root, create `local.properties` with: